Approximate Vertex Enumeration: Numerical results

 \begin{example} Consider the linear image $P = \{M h \mid h \in H\}$ of a hypercube $H=[-1,1]\times ...\times [-1,1]$ of dimension $5^3=125$, where the linear mapping is given by the uniquely defined matrix $M \in \{-2,-1,0,1,2\}^{3 \times 125}$ with pairwise different columns.
 Figure \ref{ave_fig_2a} right shows (a good approximation of) the polytope. \end{example}

 In Figure \ref{ave_fig_2a} we see that larger tolerances $\varepsilon$ can leads to simpler approximations.
 Figure \ref{ave_fig_3} left shows a runtime comparison of both algorithms.
-For Example \ref{ex1}, the approximate double description method is slightly faster than the graph algorithm.
+For Example \ref{ex1}, the approximate double description method is slightly faster than the shortcut algorithm.
 We also see in Figure \ref{ave_fig_3} left that the coarser the approximation is the less computational time is required by both algorithms.
-An advantage of the graph algorithm can be seen in Figure \ref{ave_fig_3} right.
-For larger tolerances it computes strictly less vertices than the approximate double description method (recall that the vertices computed by the graph algorithm are always a subset of the vertices computed by the approximate double description method).
+An advantage of the shortcut algorithm can be seen in Figure \ref{ave_fig_3} right.
+For larger tolerances it computes strictly less vertices than the approximate double description method (recall that the vertices computed by the shortcut algorithm are always a subset of the vertices computed by the approximate double description method).

-Figure \ref{ave_fig_2b} visualizes the fact that faces computed by the graph algorithm are bounded by skew polygons, i.e.\ they do not necessarily belong to a plane.
+Figure \ref{ave_fig_2b} visualizes the fact that faces computed by the shortcut algorithm are bounded by skew polygons, i.e.\ they do not necessarily belong to a plane.
 In general, the algorithm does not produce (convex) polytopes, not even after a triangulation of the faces.
-Nevertheless the vertices computed by the graph algorithm provide an approximate V-representation.
+Nevertheless the vertices computed by the shortcut algorithm provide an approximate V-representation.
 Moreover, the visualization of the non-convex objects makes sense for practical reasons as they give us an impression of both the approximation and the original polytope.
-For small tolerances the resulting objects of the graph algorithm are ``close to'' the given convex polytopes.
+For small tolerances the resulting objects of the shortcut algorithm are ``close to'' the given convex polytopes.

 Let us turn to the second example, which provides a sequence of polytopes with increasing complexity.
 The polar of a polytope $P$ is defined as $P^\circ \colonequals \{y \in \R^d\mid \forall x \in P:y^T x \leq 1\}$.